 He has become a part of the program and his presence has been appreciated and noticed by the girls he loves so much to watch.

 McMahon doesn’t drive anymore and he moves with the aid of a walker so the nights out are a treat lost.
 The inability to attend is further exasperating because he isn’t a tech guy.
 While the games are being live-streamed he doesn’t have a computer or phone capability to take advantage.
 So he’s out.

 He follows the Bears through Bob and lifelong family friend, his good pal and one of the Bears’ assistant coaches Bill Ryan and whatever is in the paper.
 But it isn’t the same.
 He’s lost a season and a darn good one.
 Hearing and reading about isn’t quite the same as seeing it live and in color.
 Plus McMahon is a people person.
-Talking to the cat and watching Jeporady wears on him.
+Talking to the cat wears on him.